-- Submission Video: Upload your submission video to Yangaroo via the online submission process at www.newsdocemmys.tv.
-Important: Be sure to follow the video specifications on page 9 of the rulebook when preparing your video. - -Note: All New Approaches submissions (categories 27-29) are hosted by the entrant.
+- Submission Video: Upload your submission video to the Media page of the submission site: www.newsdocemmys.tv.
+Important: Be sure to follow the video specifications on page 11 of the rulebook when preparing your video. - -Note: All New Approaches submissions (categories 35-37) are hosted by the entrant.
 New Approaches submissions require a URL that links to a judging webpage created by the entrant using a template provided by NATAS.
-See page 10 of the rulebook for more information.
+See page 13 of the rulebook for more information.